What is Child Abuse?

 Do not assume predators are ugly old men.
 Most child sexual abuse is committed by men; however studies on female child molesters show that women commit 14% to 40% of offences reported against boys and 6% of offences reported against girls.

-Our natural instincts can detect danger but overlook charming, good looking, well dressed people who are polite and friendly.
+Adults natural instincts can detect danger but overlook charming, good looking, well dressed people who are polite and friendly.
 Predators come in all forms.
 They may be respected community members or your next door neighbour and appear to be helpful and trustworthy.
 Possibly a shopkeeper, or a relative, or the son of a friend who is all too willing to babysit your children.
 There are others in positions of trust such as the schoolteacher, a child-minding centre, a youth club leader, someone in a religious organisation.
+(A child doesn't have enough experience to recognise any danger)

 Child abuse within the family is usually an adult male such as the father, stepfather, uncle, grandfather or live-in boyfriend of the mother.
 Single mothers are used by predators whose real intention is to abuse her child, while pretending to in love with the mother.
 (Sometimes the mother becomes aware of this but chooses to allow it to happen to maintain her relationship.
 In such cases abused children may only be found by other relatives, or teachers